 Workgroup Title

-The Workgroup agreed to change the title of the modification, replacing Power Generating Module PGM to Power Stations, to bring the terminology up to date.
-This change was made to the title on the modification page on the ESO website.
+The Workgroup decided to change the title of the modification, replacing Power Generating Module PGM to Power Stations, to bring the terminology up to date.
+This change was made to the title on the modification page on the ESO website and was retrospectively approved by the Grid Code Review Panel on the 27 July 2023.

+.

 Workgroup discussions on alternative Proposal from Northern Powergrid

 The original proposal is for a single, harmonised, Small – Large Power Station categorisation threshold of 10MW that is applied across all of GB.
 This alternative proposal is to apply the present England & Wales categorisation thresholds, Small – Medium threshold of 50MW and Medium – Large threshold of 100MW, across all of GB.
 According to the Workgroup members who support this approach, the advantage of this proposal is that it would require no change to the arrangements in England and Wales and reduce the connection and enduring burden on new generators connecting in Scotland.
-According to the Workgroup members who do not support this approach a potential disadvantage of this proposal is that it may reduce the visibility and controllability for new generators connecting in Scotland, and that it would not address the NGESO’s concern that they require increased visibility and control of embedded generation across all of GB which has seen substantial growth over the last few years.
+According to the Workgroup members who do not support this approach a potential disadvantage of this proposal is that it may reduce the visibility and controllability for new generators connecting in Scotland, and that it would not address the ESO’s concern that they require increased visibility and control of embedded generation across all of GB which has seen substantial growth over the last few years.
 A Workgroup member who supported this alternative proposal recognised these concerns but was of the view that they are more appropriately addressed by the current Open Network initiatives.

 Most of the Workgroup voted in support of the alternative raised by Northern Powergrid to formally become WAGCM1.
 It was agreed that both the original proposal and this WAGCM1 alternative proposal presents the Authority with valuable options to choose from.
 Some Workgroup members felt that the current thresholds in England and Wales (50 MW and 100MW) do not recognise the changing requirements of the system, the increased investment in the transmission system in Scotland (such that it is more meshed and integrated than at the time the thresholds were initially set in Scotland) and the increasing number of smaller parties connecting to the network, in particular the trend of say a large 500MW thermal plant being decommissioned and, for example, 10 x 50MW embedded plants being commissioned which would fall outside the balancing mechanism.
 Some Workgroup members noted the following in relation to this WAGCM1 alternative: